rocky-linux/documentation/docs/guides/security/openvpn.md

 cert /etc/openvpn/easy-rsa/pki/issued/server.crt
 key /etc/openvpn/easy-rsa/pki/private/server.key  # This file should be kept secret
 ```

-Copy and paste the Diffie Hellman file's path on line 85 of the sample file `server.conf`:
+Copy and paste the Diffie Hellman file path on line 85 of the sample file `server.conf`:

 ```bash
 dh /etc/openvpn/easy-rsa/pki/dh.pem
 ```

 OpenVPN uses SSL by default but can optionally use TLS.
 This guide uses SSL.

 Comment out `tls-auth ta.key` key-pair values on line 244: